Skip to main content

 Testosterone replacement therapy (TRT) can help low libido in men with confirmed low free testosterone, but it is not a universal fix.
 If your libido is being killed by an SSRI, by sleep apnea, or by relationship stress, adding testosterone will not solve it.
 We confirm the diagnosis before we prescribe.

-Low libido can be a sign of something serious, especially when it appears suddenly or with other symptoms.
+Low libido can be a sign of something serious, particularly when it appears suddenly or with other symptoms.
 New low libido with severe headaches or vision changes can point to a pituitary tumor (rare, but real).
 New low libido with chest pressure or shortness of breath can be early heart disease.
 Most of the time, the cause is benign, but it deserves a doctor's eye.

 Birth control pills can cause low libido while you are on them, mostly by suppressing ovulation and raising SHBG.
 For most women, libido returns within a few cycles after stopping.
 A small subgroup has more persistent symptoms.
 We test SHBG and free testosterone in those cases and have a real conversation about non-hormonal options.